otaviocmaciel/7-segment-VHDL/README.md

 ## Implementation

-Initially, the implementation was not well optimized, utilizing a larger number of if statements for segment multiplexing.
+Initially, the implementation was not well optimized, utilizing a larger number of if statements for display multiplexing.
 Below is an example of the first implementation that was clearly suboptimal.

 Bad Implementation:
 ```